sgumirov/MVVMRecyclerView/README.md

-MVVM data loading-compatible implementation of RecyclerView's Adapter class.
+MVVM data binding aware implementation of RecyclerView's Adapter class.

+Use-case: load data for each item using ViewModel and databinding.
+Takes care of lifecycle.

 Usage: